agenda/agenda/README.md

 By default it is 10 minutes.
 Typically you shouldn't have a job that runs for 10 minutes, so this is really insurance should the job queue crash before the job is unlocked.

+When a job is finished (ie. `done` is called), it will automatically unlock.

 ## Manually working with a job